 Grounds of EU competence in the field of culture

 The introduction to the Treaty on European Union (TEU) refers to “drawing inspiration from the cultural, religious and humanist inheritance of Europe”.
-The Treaty also specifies that one of the aims of the European Union is to “respect its rich cultural and linguistic diversity, and […] ensure that Europe’s cultural heritage is safeguarded and enhanced’ (Article 3 TEU)”.
-Furthermore, article 6 of the Treaty on the Functioning of the European Union (TFEU) recognises that the EU’s competences in the field of culture are to “carry out actions to support, coordinate or supplement the actions of the Member States”.
+It also specifies that one of the aims of the European Union is to “respect its rich cultural and linguistic diversity, and […] ensure that Europe’s cultural heritage is safeguarded and enhanced’ (Article 3 TEU)”.
+Furthermore, Article 6 of the Treaty on the Functioning of the European Union (TFEU) recognises that the EU’s competences in the field of culture are to “carry out actions to support, coordinate or supplement the actions of the Member States”.

 Assisting the cultural and creative sectors